eunicebibi/shorten_url/README.md

 2.Clone the repository to localhost.
 3.Open the repository into file at localhost with Terminal.
  You can type:
 `npm install`
 4.When finish the installing, you can type:
-`npm run dev`
+`npm run dev`.
 5.It's in process when see this messenge.
-`App is running on http://localhost:3000`
+`App is running on http://localhost:3000`.
 6.Get in to the website.
 7.If you'd like to stop, you can type:
 `ctrl + c`

 ## Function